Andrew Thomas Blayney

 He was an original thinker, as demonstrated by his letter as a POW in Verdun, dated 10 July 1813, to his brother-in-law, the 2nd Earl of Caledon, revealing significant Social Darwinism as well a certain aristocratic arrogance and predudice.
 See The 11th Lord Blayney as an original thinker.
 He also agreed with Charles Herbert that fossil remains were indications of a "former world" [584] and on meeting him stated he was "never more gratified in his life" and that "your ideas of a world before this, and that our present globe is only a renovation of a former, are completely my own; but I never could explain or defend them as you have done".

 During his captivity Lord Blayney was treated well as he had given his word not to escape, but his men were treated less well, including the theft of much of anything sent them from family.
 However Andrew manged to reclaim much of the money by a clever bet, see Blayney's race.
-He eventually became responsible for relief efforts by the British government for all prisoners-of-war held in France.
+He eventually became responsible for relief

 In 1815 Andrew commissioned a matching pair of Irish sterling silver George III covered entrees from the highly regarded Dublin silversmith William Nolan, engraved with Andrew's Coat of Arms.
-One of these is on sale on ebay for $2,500 (US).
+One of these was on sale on ebay for $2,500 (US).

 Andrew was apparently also a fairly heavy drinker, described as a "six-bottle" man and generally fit only for bed after dinner!
 [90].
 However, a slightly different and human glimpse into his private life is recorded in the diary of John Ynyr Burges of Parkanaur, Castlecaulfeild, Co.
 Tyrone (PRONI, T/1282/1, pp. 19-20) provides a rare glimpse of Blayney Castle and its owner, whom Burges visited in 1825.
 See www.proni.gov.uk/records/private/blayney.htm#life

 After his return from captivity in 1815 Lord Blayney obtained a seat in Parliament and by about 1825 was Rt Hon Lord Blayney.
-[06]
+[06].
+Andrew also had a portrait (see watercolour to the right) [1678].

 By 1830 Lord Blayney had converted Castleblayney from a miserable village, where the roads from Armagh and Monaghan to Dublin met, into a respectable market town [18].
 He developed some small local industries and built a courthouse, a markethouse, a Catholic Church (unusual for Protestant landlord/baron) and rebuilt the Church of Ireland, with alterations continuing for some time [17].
 O'Flaherty noted that "in the eighteenth century the only place of Catholic worship [in Muckno] was an unroofed shack in the Caragartha bog, about two miles outside Castleblayney".
 He descibes the legend that Lord Blayney [11th] owed his life to Callaghan from Culoville [who fought in the French Army against the British and was assigned to look after Lord Blayney after his capture].
 On meeting Callaghan back in Ireland Lord Blayney asked him if he could give him a token of his gratitude and Callaghan asked for a suitable site for a Catholic church and so in 1814 St Mary's Catholic Church was opened [1274].
 The problem with this story is that Andrew didn't return from captivity until 1815.
 Before his military duties took him overseas, Andrew had even planned a canal between Dundalk and Castleblayney at the cost of £54,000.
 [500]